Fatihatur/Ch.-1-Foundation-on-Artificial-Intelligence/README.md

 ---

-# Bab 1: Dasar Kecerdasan Buatan (Tugas Kelompok di Google Colab)
+# Bab 1: Foundation on Artificial Intelligence (team task at Google Colab only)

 ## Daftar Isi